christopherdurr/booknotes/hustle.md

 When you give yourself ridiculous deadlines, you find a way to hit them.
 In scholarly terms, this is known as Parkinson’s Law.
 “Work expands so as to fill the time available for its completion.”

+## Chapter 10: 36 hours of pure focus

+What to know about hustle:

+1. The rules can be re-written.
+When you set ridiculous constraints, you can achieve ridiculous things.
+It forces you to get organized and act.
+2. It's NOT overwhelming
+3. Working Faster = More focus, more passion
+4. You'll still have time for breaks
+5. It's invigorating
+6. Sometimes gems emerge from full immersion
+7. You have to make sacrifices
+8. Working fast affects the aura of your product

+## Chapter 12: From concept to launch in 7 days

+Three phases:

+1. Outline, write, small edits
+2. Major Edits, book design, launch
+3. Publish

+Phase 1:
+* Track your pace; Check your wordcount as you write
+* Use dictation in google docs
+* Make only minimal edits

+Phase 2:
+* Read it aloud over and over, making updates if it sounds awkward
+* Rework your intro.
+This is the most important section
+* Go back and write transitions between chapters and sections to improve flow

+Book Design:
+1. bookdesigntemplates.com for interior book design
+2. 99designs, fiverr, or createspace for exterior cover design

+Launch Prep:
+1. Set up gumroad and amazon
+2. Create thunderclap campaign
+3. Compile all contact lists

+It’s better to build a story around a product launch over time, vs. launching with one big announcement and no warning.

+## Chapter 13

+Production and promotion aspects of the product lifecycle are far more challenging and time consuming than creating the product itself.

+## Chapter 14: So you want to be a hustler

+If you want to hustle, you have to live your life as a hustler.
+You can’t just want it, or do it once or twice.
+You have to be doing it all the time.

+If you can identify relationships that are contributing to your self-doubt, you’ve taken the first step in fixing the problem.
+The second step is to eradicate those relationships.
+There’s no room for self-doubt in your life.
+It is the single biggest threat to your growth and happiness.

+If you’re questioning a relationship, it’s likely bad.
+If you can trust your gut and take action, you’ll usually be glad you did.

+Hustlers have a laser focus.
+They know what they need to do next.

+Take a moment to identify a task you’re scared of doing.
+It should be something you know could help you a lot, but you’re nervous about doing it.
+We all have those things on a list inside our minds.
+Why aren’t you doing them?

+Work hard.
+Celebrate your victories.
+Embrace the day.
+And don’t ever give up.

+The only things that matter:

+1. Well-Being/Freedom
+2. Passion
+3. Love

+Ask yourself, "Why do you hustle?"

+## Toolbox for success

+Organization and product management
+* Asana
+* Basecamp
+* Toggl
+* RescueTime

+Marketing
+* Leadpages
+* drip
+* convertkit
+* unbounce
+* appsumo
+* sumo me

+Designing/Prototyping
+* Invision
+* Sketch App

+Books
+* The End of Jobs
+* The Personal MBA
+* The startup of you
+* Ready, aim, fire

+Self Learning
+* Udemy
+* Team Treehouse